krakhit/papers_and_talks/README.md

-# My-Talks
- Some of the talks that I have given over the years.
+some of my Notes, papers and talks